 Ahead of time

 Willems was ahead of its time in terms of machinery and design and that was seen at home and abroad.
 The first machines were sold within Europe from 1998 and from 2003 in the United States.
 The name had meanwhile been changed to Willems.
-It was important that Jos Willems always install the first machine in a country himself.
-On the one hand for quality but also to experience the culture.
+It was important that Jos Willems always installs the first machine in a country himself.
+On the basis of quality but also to experience the culture.

-To meet customer demand, a building was first built at 12 Hallenstraat in Bladel.
+To meet customer demand, a building was made in Bladel.
 The demand from customers increasingly focused on building complete machine lines including import and supply and stacking of products.
 In that new building, Willems baling distinguished itself by a very modern design of machines such as a laser cutter with which they could go through the growth.

 Willems Baling Equipment